openthread/ot-docs/site/en/guides/border-router/build.md

 ## Step 3: Install OTBR

-Install OTBR on a supported hardware platform listed in "Step 1."

 > Warning: Before you continue, make sure your configured hardware platform is connected to the internet using Ethernet.
 The `bootstrap` script disables the platform's Wi-Fi interface and the `setup` script requires internet